NBKRedSpy/BtShowXp/README.md

 # Resetting Corrupt XP
 ## Dislaimers
 It is recommend to make a backup of the game saves before using.
 This has been tested locally and appears to work correctly, but there could be unexpected consequences.
-An alterantive is to the the Retrainer mod and reset each pilot.

 The Battletech campaign save directory for a Steam install is at Steam\userdata\3847327\637090\remote\C0\SGS1 .